 • Harvest during the dry period

 Harvesting is best done during the dry season.
 This helps to reduce weevil infestation, grain shattering and moldiness.

 • Store Properly

+After observing all the good cowpea cultivation practices, post-harvest is the most important factor, to make sure your sweat is not in vain.
 Adopt healthy post-harvest techniques to store cowpea for longer periods.
 Drying adequately and storing in a cool dry place are the basics for proper storage.